dianadesiree/system-automation-scripts/README.md

 Planned improvements:

-- Add a simple menu-based interface for script selection
+- Add drag-and-drop support for the interactive organizer
 - Expand notification support for backup and monitoring workflows
-- Add Docker support for isolated execution
+- Add CI workflows for automated testing and packaging
-- Improve scheduling integrations with Task Scheduler and Cron
+- Improve release packaging and GitHub Releases distribution
-- Expand automated testing coverage
+- Expand test coverage for the interactive application
-- Add CI support with GitHub Actions
+- Add optional GUI packaging for broader end-user adoption

 ---